 We require a minimum of a 6 month/100 hour commitment.

 Volunteering does not guarantee any type of employment.

 Yes, if it is for school, we are able to find a volunteer site and you are able to meet the hours commitment.
 If it is court-appointed, we are, unfortunately, unable to place you.
 Please be aware that you must complete at least 100 hours of service per our volunteer requirement prior to having any school-required paperwork signed off confirming your hours.
 This applies even if your requirement is less than 100 hours.

-Once you have completed your application, volunteer health screening and are accepted into the volunteer program, you will be invited to attend our next volunteer orientation.
+Once you have completed your application, volunteer health screening and are accepted into the volunteer program, a volunteer orientation is scheduled.

 Apply to volunteer